MIvan96/odin-recipes/README.md

 # odin-recipes
-This is my first project with Odin Project in foundations course.
+This is my first project in foundations course where i learn basics of html.